-- With a high Mass attendance and low sacramental index (29), it is apparent that the focus of the parish has shifted from its historic service of Catholics living in the immediate locality to serving the mid-week needs of a mobile population of people working, shopping and or simply visiting the city centre. - The church is considered by many to be a gem church and provides a vital role for many Catholics in the area. - Sunday/vigil Mass attendance is made up of people from all parts of Preston, which may go counter to the overall purpose of Fit for Mission, which is to strengthen the community of the local parish.
+- With a high Mass attendance and low sacramental index (29), it is apparent that the focus of the parish has shifted from its historic service of Catholics living in the immediate locality to serving the midweek needs of a mobile population of people working, shopping and/ or simply visiting the city centre. - Sunday/vigil Mass attendance is made up of people from all parts of Preston, which may go counter to the overall purpose of Fit for Mission, which is to strengthen the community of the local parish.
 However, this practice is a longstanding tradition and provides Sunday Masses for people who may otherwise have difficulty in attending Mass in their own parishes.
 As the number of Masses celebrated continues to be reduced, it will be interesting to learn what effect this may have on Sunday/vigil Mass attendance.
 This situation may need to be reviewed at a later time.

-Parish no. 31 To include the three Preston parishes of St Augustine, St Joseph and St Teresa.
-New parish from early in the next decade 2006 Mass attendance : 470 2004/5/6 average sacramental index : 112
+Parish no. 31 • ishes of St Augustine of Canterbury, St Joseph and St Teresa.
+New parish from early in the next decade 2006 Mass attendance: 470 2004/5/6 average sacramental index: 112

-- A merger of St Joseph, Preston, St Teresa, Preston and St Augustine, Preston, to form a new parish to take place early in the next decade when the church of St Teresa would then cease to have a Sunday/ vigil Mass. - LATER: Sunday/vigil Mass would cease to be celebrated in St Augustine's Primary School, if Mass attendance continues to fall.
+- A merger of St Joseph, Preston, St Teresa, Preston, and St Augustine, Preston, to form a new parish to take place early in the next decade when the church of St Teresa would then cease to have a Sunday/ vigil Mass. - LATER: Sunday/vigil Mass would cease to be celebrated in St Augustine's Primary School.